twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Messages.app was added to the iOS simulator on iOS 10 to assist in debugging extensions.
 On every cold launch, Messages.app in the simulator is seeded with two conversation threads that are tied together.
 You can send messages from messagesuser1@simulated.icloud.com by tapping on the first thread and from messagesuser2@simulated.icloud.com by tapping on the second thread.

 You can clear the message history by force quitting Messages.app.
 It's also cleared any time you recompile and attach the debugger.
+According to the release notes this may not be the behavior intended by Apple though.

 I had some trouble using the macOS hardware keyboard with my extension's text fields in the beta.

 {% caption_img /images/messages-simulator-home-small.png Messages.app in the iOS Simulator. %}

+### Landscape Support

+Apple [requires](https://forums.developer.apple.com/thread/50524) that Messages Extensions support both landscape and portrait as there is no way to prevent the normal autorotation behavior of Messages.app.

 ### MSMessage